Dominic Allen, Director.

 TIBER directors statement

 As an art historian, Marco lives among works that hold agony and transcendence in the same frame.
-That tension shaped the film formally and emotionally.
-I wanted to make a film in which a private grief moves through this world, held not only by memory, but by art, landscape and time.
-And at the centre of that world, the Tiber.
-It witnessed the founding of Rome, every empire and ruin since, every life lived along its banks.
+That tension shaped the film both formally and emotionally.
+At the centre of that world is the Tiber itself: a river that has witnessed the founding of Rome, every empire and ruin since, and countless lives lived along its banks.
 It witnesses us now.
-There is something clarifying about a river that has seen everything and keeps moving and rather than offering resolution, the film accompanies grief through memories of bliss, in this world where history endures, beauty remains, and love, even when broken, can still be carried forward.
+There is something clarifying about a river that has seen everything and continues to move.
+Rather than offering catharsis or resolution, the film stays with grief as it passes through a world where history endures, beauty remains, and love, even when broken, can still be carried forward.